-- 9. Special setback from tidal wetlands.
-No building, structure, patio, deck or platform or filling or grading or excavation is permitted within fifty feet (50') of a tidal wetland, except: - a.
+- \9 Special setback from tidal wetlands.
+No building, structure, patio, deck or platform six inches (6") or more in height from existing grade or filling or grading or excavation is permitted within fifty feet (50') of a tidal wetland, except: - a.
 Construction, filling, grading or excavation when associated with the installation of a Health Code compliant septic system when no other suitable land is available.
 Fill will not exceed the absolute minimum required to meet the Health Code.

 - b.
 The minimum amount of filling or grading permissible to meet minimum Building Code requirements for frost protection when: - (1) A foundation is adjacent to the special setback; - (2) A variance is obtained to encroach within the setback. - (3) A structure is elevated to meet the Flood Plain Management Ordinance of the Town. - c.
 Residential docks when constructed solely for access to the water. - d.
-Buildings or structures used in association with a permitted use in the MI District approved by the Commission as a Special Exception. - e.
+Buildings or structures used in association with a permitted use in the MC District approved by the Commission as a Special Exception. - e.
 Uses customary or incidental to the use or enjoyment of property that typically do not require a Certificate of Zoning Compliance or require minimal or no anchoring to the land, including, but not limited to, bird house, clothesline, mailbox or play equipment. - f.
 Uses customary and incidental to public recreation or environmental protection. - g.
-Maintenance of public roads or drainage systems. - h.
-Vertical expansion, modifications or additions above a pre-existing legally non-conforming structure located within the fifty-feet (50') of a tidal wetland when excavation/grading is not required and the existing structure remains intact and is not rebuilt.
+Maintenance of public roads or drainage systems.